nnambo/Crud_material/README.md

 material registration**

 ## Description
-This is a small project of a carrucel of images, guiding me with a tutorial on youtube
+This is a project where materials from a factory are recorded, In it you can make queries about the material, delete and update

 ## Coding
 - HTML